Healthy Thin Mints – A crispy, mint chocolate cookie surrounded by a delicious homemade coating made with cocoa powder, coconut oil, and maple syrup.

 - Place the cookies onto a parchment paper-lined cookie sheet.

-- Bake the cookies for 11-14 minutes, until tops appear baked.
+- Bake the cookies for 12-15 minutes, until solid to the touch.

 - Immediately out of the oven, press down on each cookie with a fork to further flatten the tops and eliminate the small amount of air present (this contributes to making the cookie crispy).